 Things to look out for

 Damp – you can identify damp by the musty smell and peeling wallpaper.
 Damp can lead to health issues and fungal decay which can be difficult to get rid of.
 Be sure to look in corners and question any dark patches you find.
+If you’re wondering how much does damp proofing cost? then generally it depends on the size of building and also the access to foundations.
+A quote is usually free.

 Plumbing – don’t be afraid to flush the toilet in the house to see what the plumbing is like.
 Check that the pipes are insulated and question when the boiler was last replaced or serviced.
 You don’t want to spend your first winter in the house freezing cold!